Severswoed/GlowStatus/README.md

 ---

-Light up your availability ! 💙
+Light up your availability! 💙